 top of page

 In addition to promoting the art of calligraphy, the Graceful Envelope Contest celebrates the role of letters in binding people together.
 The contest was created in 1995 by the Smithsonian Institution's National Postal Museum, which administered it until delegating responsibility to the Washington Calligraphers Guild in 2001.
-We are proud to administer the contest.
+We are proud to administer the contest, now in its 29th year.

 VIEW CURRENT & PAST WINNING ENVELOPES